AltSysrq/crymap/book/src/imap.md

 The Crymap 1.x capabilities are `INTERNAL-KEY-PATTERN`, `EXTERNAL-KEY-PATTERN`, and `PASSWORD`, which correspond to the ability to pass each of those settings to `SET-USER-CONFIG`.
-Those three settings are guaranteed to be present, in that order, immediately after the capabilities in the `USER-CONFIG` response.
+The values of those three settings are guaranteed to be present, in that order, immediately after the capabilities in the `USER-CONFIG` response.
 Each is an `nstring`.

 Beyond the Crymap 1.x settings are other settings.
 Each `key` is an `atom` naming the setting, and the `value` is an `nstring` giving the current value of